 MASTER MARKSMAN – A person who can shoot up to the mechanical capability of their weapon.

-MISFEED – Is a failure of the next round to completely enter the chamber.
-Misfeeds and failures to feed are very similar, a failure to feed is a round that never even leaves the top of the magazine, while a misfeed is a round that leaves the magazine but does not enter the chamber.
+MISFEED – A failure of the next round to completely enter the chamber.
+Misfeeds and “failures to feed” are very similar.
+A “failure to feed” is when a round never leaves the top of the magazine.
+A misfeed is a round that leaves the magazine but does not enter the chamber.

-MOON CLIP – A flat, circular loading device for revolvers and is designed specifically for rimless cartridges (such as 9mm Luger or .45 ACP), and it becomes an integral part of the revolver while firing.
+MOON CLIP – A flat, circular loading device for revolvers that is designed specifically for rimless cartridges (such as 9mm Luger or .45 ACP), and becomes an integral part of the revolver while firing.

 MOUSE GUN – A name for any palm sized handgun which fires a small caliber.

-MUFFS – Hearing protection which completely covers both ears and is usually attached to a headband (sometimes to a neckband rather than a headband).
+MUFFS – Hearing protection which completely covers both ears and is usually attached to a headband or neckband.

 MULTI-BARRELED – A gun with more than one barrel, the most common being the double-barreled shotgun.

 MUSHROOMED BULLET – A description of a bullet whose forward diameter has expanded after penetration.